ScaDS/scadsai_room_booking/readme.md

 ## Usage

-You can try the app running this terminal command:
+You can use the app by running this terminal command:

 ```commandline
 scadsai-room-booking